eroticpink/kross-hugo-fleek/content/about/_index.md

 author_signature: images/about/signature.png

 ---
-Are you thinking on using botox or injectables?
+Are you looking for a **natural alternative** to botox or injectables?

 Would you like to remove crow's feet beside the eyes, the nasal-labial fold, the vertical folds around the mouth,the frown lines and the second chin?